meshcloud/meshcloud-docs/docs/meshstack.identity-lookup.md

       When adding/inviting a new meshUser check AAD User attributes data to determine if the meshUser shall be provisioned as a guest user in meshStack.

-      Attention: This check is only performe on the first attempt when a user is added/invited to a customer.
-If this check is configured after some users were initially added to a customer they are not detected as guest users.
+      Attention: This check is only performe on the first attempt when a user is added/invited to a workspace.
+If this check is configured after some users were initially added to a workspace they are not detected as guest users.

         guestProperty:
             The AAD's custom attribute which is checked against the guestValue.